What Should a Chicken Thigh’s Internal Temp Be?

 How to Measure Chicken Thigh’s Internal Temperatures

-Knowing the appropriate cooking temperature for chicken thighs is one thing, but properly measuring a chicken thigh internal temp is a whole other culinary skill.
-If you’re cooking meat at home, you absolutely need to have a meat thermometer in your kitchen.
 You can get a versatile thermometer, such as the Harold Import Co.
-Large Face Meat Thermometer, which is oven and dishwasher safe and measures up to 190° F. This large face model is especially handy because it demarcates the safe consumption temperatures for various meats, including poultry.
+Large Face Meat Thermometer, which is oven and dishwasher safe and measures up to 190° F. This large face model is especially handy because it demarcates the safe consumption temperatures for various types of meat, including poultry.

 Harold Import Co.
 Large Face Meat Thermometer